 The Ohio Attorney General's office is taking legal action to shut down The House of Loreto, a Canton nursing home, after the AG says state inspectors found widespread care failures that put residents in "real and present danger."

-According to a Jan.
-2 Ohio Department of Health report, The House of Loreto is failing to provide fundamental care, monitor residents' medical conditions, and properly manage medications.
+The AG's office said that in a Jan.
+2 Ohio Department of Health report, The House of Loreto failed to provide fundamental care, monitor residents' medical conditions, and properly manage medications.
 The report said the failures placed 12 of the home's 29 residents at serious risk, with six residents already suffering actual harm.

 The AG's office says state inspectors found multiple serious violations at The House of Loreto, including: